Maharacha/eth2-prysm/README.md

 `sudo service prysmbeacon status/stop/start/restart`
 `sudo journalctl -fu prysmbeacon.service`

-`beaconchain` can be replaced with `validator` for the validator service.
+`prysmbeacon` can be replaced with `prysmvalidator` for the validator service.